A Convolutional Neural Network for the Recovery of Transfer Functions From Velocity-Resolved Reverberation Mapping Data: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by NSF grants AST-1909711 and AST-2307983, and by an Alfred P. Sloan Research Fellowship (JD).
 This work utilized the Alpine high performance computing resource at the University of Colorado Boulder.
 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, and Colorado State University and with support from NSF grants OAC-2201538 and OAC-2322260.
 KL is especially grateful to Sajal Gupta for many helpful discussions over the course of the project.
 While the full ensembles of models are too large to host cheaply on the internet, sample models and code to reproduce the results in this work are available on the corresponding author's \href{https://github.com/kirklong/DCNN}{GitHub}, with the full ensembles and training/validation datasets available on request.
+We are grateful to the anonymous referee for their thorough report, which greatly improved the quality and clarity of this paper, particularly in regards to quantifying this new method's performance.